- Manipulate virtual temperatures and humidity to create specific weather conditions

-Step 2: Review the Weather Facts (PDF) as a class.
-Discuss how each term can be related to an extreme weather condition.
+Step 2: Review the Weather Facts printable as a class.
+Discuss how each term can relate to an extreme weather condition.
 As a class, write a simplified and clear definition for each word.
-Have students record these meanings in their notebooks.
+Have students record these meanings in their notes or notebooks.

 Step 3: Have students read through the following research topics and conduct research on them online or at the school library.
+They might begin their research with the Severe Weather and Natural Disasters: A Weather Watch Activity.
 Ask students to star one or two topics that that they would be interested in learning more about.

 Research topics include:

 - What happens when masses of air collide?